lisongx/notimportant.org/cv/index.md

 *   2013/03, Coursera

+    Statement of Accomplishment, Introduction to Digital Sound Design

+*   2013/07, Coursera

     Statement of Accomplishment, Introduction to Data Science

 *   2013/07, Coursera

-    Statement of Accomplishment, Introduction to Data Science
+    Statement of Accomplishment, Survey of Music Technology

 *   2013/12, Coursera